 Sweet/Berry/Citrus – The terpene Limonene is found in citrus, while terpinolene is found in lilacs.
 Combined, these two terpenes create bright, citrus, and berry flavors and aromas — sometimes compared to perfume.
 Strains such as Peach Ozz, Orange Apricot, and Lemon Haze have a fruity, sweet flavor profile.

 Fresh Cut Grass or Hay – The smell of fresh-cut grass or hay is a sure sign of chlorophyll, which means the cannabis flower has started to decompose into ammonia.
 This smell is often found in older flower and flower that has not been properly cured.

 Mildew – A musty or mildew smell suggests that the flower has become contaminated with mold.
-Mold contamination typically occurs during the flowering or curing (drying) phase of cultivation.
-Buds that have been improperly cured retain moisture which ultimately leads to mold development.
+Mold contamination typically occurs during flowering or curing (drying) phase.
+Buds that have been improperly cured retain moisture, ultimately leading to mold development.
 If the flower has been dried correctly, it will not develop mold after packaging as long as it remains dry.

 Tip: To avoid getting stuck with old, dried out flower, always check the harvest date in addition to the aroma.
 A general rule of thumb is to purchase flower within 3 months of its harvest date.
 Most reputable cultivators want to get their flower on dispensary shelves within 10 days after the curing process is complete to ensure consumers get the freshest, most potent flower.